joe-shenouda/awesome-cyber-skills/README.md

 In the USA, the most senior police officers, even long after their pension, are advising residents how to secure their homes better.
 They come to your house and tell you where your weak points are around the house.
 They can advise this because they KNOW their enemy, the criminal that wants to break into the house and his techniques.

 Training your cyber skills means also keeping your hacking skills up to date.
-To do this, you need an environment to practice in, legally and safely.
+To do this, you need an environment to practice in, free, legally and safely.

 For this purpose, I have made a list of websites you can visit and practice your cyber skills.
 Every site has a different angle on the whole thing, so I'll summarize in a couple of words its specifics.